 Web applications with relatively infrequent updates can use long polling without significant overhead (opening a new connection with the server would be not as costly as maintaining it all the time).
 On the other hand, high polling frequencies can waste server resources and bandwidth.
-In this respect, the use of Http streaming is suggested when an AJAX application requires frequent updates.
+Use then Http streaming when your AJAX application requires frequent updates.

-This technique significantly reduces the network latency as the browsers and server do not need to open/close the connection (e.g. Google Mail is using that technique to update the mail interface in a real time fashion).
+This technique significantly reduces the network latency as the browsers and server do not need to open/close the connection (i.e. Google Mail15 is using that technique to update the mail interface in a real time fashion).